-License revenue relates to the recognition of revenue associated with the initial payment of \$500,000 USD the Company received upon signing its exclusive license and distribution agreement with Dechra in March 2017 and starting in Q4 2020, the recognition of revenue associated with the initial payment of \$500,000 CAD which is due to STEM one year after the signing of STEM's exclusive license and distribution agreement with Animalcare in September 2020.
+License revenue relates to the recognition of revenue associated with the initial payment of \$500,000 USD the Company received upon signing its exclusive license and distribution agreement with Dechra in March 2017 and starting in Q4 2020, the recognition of revenue associated with the initial payment of \$500,000 CAD which was due to STEM one year after the signing of STEM's exclusive license and distribution agreement with Animalcare in September 2020.
 The initial license payment from Dechra has been recorded in the financial statements as deferred license revenue and is being recognized as license revenue on a straight-line basis over the 10-year life of the Dechra agreement.
 The initial license payment from Animalcare is being recognized as license revenue over the 10-year life of the Animalcare agreement.
 In addition, in April 2021, the Company received a \$125,000 USD milestone payment from Dechra related to the successful production of a pilot batch of product manufactured in South America.
 This milestone payment has been recorded in the financial statements as deferred license revenue and is being recognized as license revenue on a straight-line basis over the duration of the license agreement.

-Quarter over quarter royalty revenues were trending higher prior to the COVID-19 pandemic but decreased significantly when the pandemic first took hold in 2020 due to the resulting lower product demand in the veterinary channel.
-Royalties have since recovered to near pre-pandemic levels.
-The expansion of Dechra's product line in late 2019, namely rawhide chews in Canada and the United States and its toothpaste line into the United States, bodes well for future royalty growth.
-Sales of Dechra's existing product line are expected to launch in South America later in 2021 and the Company continues to demonstrate the safety and efficacy of the product line.
+Quarter over quarter royalty revenues were trending higher prior to the COVID-19 pandemic but decreased when the pandemic first took hold in 2020 due to the resulting lower product demand in the veterinary channel.
+Royalties have since recovered to near pre-pandemic levels and have increased in each of the three most recent quarters.
+Sales of Dechra's existing product line are expected to launch in South America in 2022.

-Sales of goods and services were impacted in 2020 and 2021 to date by a number of COVID-19 related factors including temporary pet retail store closures, raw material and product shortages due to supply chain interruptions and the permanent US store closures of one of the Company's major pet retail customers.
+Sales of goods and services were impacted in 2020 and 2021 to date by a number of COVID-19 related factors including limited consumer access to pet retail and veterinary facilities, the permanent store closures of one of the Company's major US pet retail customers and raw material and packaging supply chain irregularities which resulted in finished good product shortages.

-While some of the above mentioned COVID-19 related challenges will continue to impact animal health revenues in 2021, the overarching strategy within STEM is to grow revenues by expanding distribution of bluestem products within the pet specialty trade and by supporting Dechra's current and Animalcare's future premium veterinary oral care product range.
-In human health, the recent launch of the Company's first line of hair care products within its OTC Consumer Goods division will also contribute to increasing product sales in future quarters.
+The overarching strategy within STEM is to grow revenues by expanding distribution of bluestem products within the pet specialty trade and by supporting Dechra's current and Animalcare's future premium veterinary oral care product range.
+In human health, the recent launch of the Company's first line of hair care products within its Dermatology Division will also contribute to increasing product sales in future quarters.

-Overall, aside from provisions recorded for inventory obsolescence, gross profit as a percentage of revenues has increased in recent quarters primarily due to increased license income.
+Overall, aside from provisions recorded for inventory obsolescence, gross profit as a percentage of revenues has increased in recent quarters primarily due to increased license and royalty income.
 The Company is actively pursuing cost reduction opportunities throughout its supply chain.